 Are hostels safe?

-Hostels are as safe if not safer than many other types of accommodation.
-The fact that you’re sharing a space with lots of other travellers means there will always be people around, and if you don’t return home from a night out, your new friends will notice your empty bed and raise the alarm.
-That doesn’t happen in a hotel or private apartment.
+Hostels are as safe, if not safer, than many other types of accommodation.
+The fact that you’re sharing a space with lots of other travellers means there will always be people around.

 Most hostels have 24/7 reception, security staff and card keys for the rooms to make sure only guests can get into the hostel.
-Nearly all hostels come equipped with lockers in the dorms for you to lock away your valuables at night or if you go out during the day.
+Nearly all hostels come equipped with lockers in the dorms for you to lock away your valuables when you’re out.
 Provided you take the same safety precautions you would anywhere else, there’s no need to be anxious about staying in a hostel.

 Why not pin this article for later? ?